See also:

-Movies I Like that Everybody Else Hates
+Movies I Hate that Everybody Else Likes

-Now that I’ve posted my negative contrarian movie post, it’s time to show my good side.
-I’m sure my dislike of Anchorman will not endear people to the comedies on this list.
+my dislike of Anchorman will not endear people to the comedies on this list.
 I would’ve included The Cable Guy, if Doug Walker hadn’t already put that on his list.

 2006, 2007